leonstafford/leonstafford.github.io/essays/true_cost.md

 So, let's then get back to the humble act of recycling - how much is enough?
 How much would be enough to appease my societal judgements (even though, by doing so, I'm enobling myself to hypocrite status)?

 In software development, we love to push back when receiving feedback that a webpage is "loading too slow".
-The flaw being the "too", implying there is some perfect yet unspoken amount time that a webpage should load in.
+The flaw being the "too", implying there is some perfect yet unspoken amount of time that a webpage should load in.
 It is all *too* common to solicit "How many seconds should it load in?" to the reporter, only to receive "I don't know, just not that slow!".
 Instantly would be ideal, though theoretically impossible(?).
 A few milliseconds, then?
 Sure, but it will cost an extra $1 million for our site to load that quickly.
 OK, now we have another scale to slide along with our speed, we have cost.
 Maybe, in this case, we can throw quality in for the usual trifecta - we can load the webpage quicker if we take out some of the content and usefulness of it.

 You can see where I'm heading now.
 Maybe the hypothetical person I previously judged harshly for their poor environmental net impact, has compromised on this one metric in order to boost others, which add value to society?
 Without going into the danger-zone of the meaning of life, let's take a stab at the values of soceity: to survive and thrive?
 In this case, perhaps being a bit lackadaisical with polluting the environment the society needs for survival, is in order to make better progress in the sciences to keep us alive or to focus more on reproduction?